Verstappen wins Italian Grand Prix

 And as the rest of the field began to make pit stops, Sainz and Hamilton moved up into the fourth and fifth positions many expected them to achieve before the race.

-And Red Bull's Sergio Perez followed them in sixth place, from 13th on the grid, despite an early pit stop and a brake fire as he resumed.
+And Red Bull's Sergio Perez followed them in sixth place, from 13th on the grid, despite an early pit stop because of a damaged tyre and a brake fire as a result of debris caught in his brake duct as he resumed.

 Lando Norris was the first of the midfield drivers in the McLaren, while Pierre Gasly's Alpha Tauri benefited from the retirement of Fernando Alonso's Alpine with engine problems to take eighth.